Counting stabiliser codes for arbitrary dimension: Group structure of stabilizer codes

-In this section, we will obtain a group theoretic structure underpinning all $[[n,k]]_d$ stabiliser codes.
-Let $H_1$ be the check matrix of some $[[n,k]]_d$ stabiliser code, and $A$ be an $(n-k)\times(n-k)$ invertible matrix.
-Then $H_1A$ is the check-matrix of the same stabiliser code.
-This is because the columns of $H_1A$ are merely (invertible) linear combinations of the columns of $H_1$, i.e., the generators corresponding to the column vectors of $H_1$ maybe recovered from the generators corresponding to the column vectors of $H_2$.
+In this section, we will obtain a group theoretic structure underpinning all $[[n,k]]_d$ stabilizer codes.
+Let $H_1$ be the check matrix of some $[[n,k]]_d$ stabilizer code, and $A$ be an $(n-k)\times(n-k)$ invertible matrix.
+Then $H_1A$ is the check-matrix of the same stabilizer code.
+This is because the columns of $H_1A$ are merely (invertible) linear combinations of the columns of $H_1$, i.e., the generators corresponding to the column vectors of $H_1$ may be recovered from the generators corresponding to the column vectors of $H_2$.
 Define $H_2=H_1A$.
-Let $M_1$ and $M_2$ be a $2n \times 2n$ symplectic matrix obtained by extending $H_1$ and $H_2$ respectively (see Section \ref{appendix:symplectic_realization} of the Appendix).
-Since $M_1, M_2 \in \Sp$, there exists a matrix $M$ such that
+Let \tanmayc{$S_1$} and \tanmayc{$S_2$} be a $2n \times 2n$ symplectic matrix obtained by extending $H_1$ and $H_2$ respectively (see Section \ref{appendix:symplectic_realization} of the Appendix).
+Since $\tanmayc{S_1, S_2} \in \Sp$, there exists a matrix $M$ such that

 We first assume that $k \ge 1$.
 Then it is clear that $M$ needs to have the following form so that $H_2 = H_1 A$.